import pandas as pd

 10.9 Comparing Models

 We can tune all the models and compare them head to head.
+For this demo, we’ll just describe what we did, as you’ve seen the code for how to do so throughout this chapter already.
 We first split the same data into training and test sets (20% test).
 Then with training data, we tuned each model over different settings:

 - Elastic net: penalty and mixing ratio